dsw7/Eloquence/README.md

 ```console
 ./scan
 ```
 This bash script will run `nmap` and may require elevated privileges.
+After an XML report is generated, the script will run `elo` to parse the XML and display the results in a sensical format.